alschmut/EasyFrameCommand/README.md

     ```
 - Create an `EasyFrame.json` config file according to the below example.
 It describes each desired App Store page, the localized texts to be rendered on the resulting screenshot and a screenshot name, which should be part of the raw screenshot filename

-Run the local `easy-frame` CLI command via the below command:
+Run the local `easy-frame` CLI command to generate the framed screenshots into the new `parent-folder/screenshots/` directory:
 ```sh
 cd path/to/EasyFrameCommandProject
 swift run easy-frame path/to/parent-folder